Cryptozoospermia or cryptospermia is a severe alteration of sperm concentration and, therefore, a cause of male infertility.

-There exist two hormones that play a major role in male fertility.
-For this reason, monitoring their levels allows us to determine if spermatogenesis (process of sperm production) is taking place normally in the testes, or if there's a prevailing condition preventing it.
+There are two hormones that play a major role in male fertility.
+For this reason, monitoring their levels allows us to determine if spermatogenesis (process of sperm production) is taking place normally in the testes, or if there is a prevailing condition preventing it.

-We are talking about FSH (follicle-stimulating hormone), released by the pituitary gland to regulate sperm production, and inhibin B, released by the testes once sperm cells are formed.
+These hormones are FSH (follicle-stimulating hormone), released by the pituitary gland to regulate sperm production, and inhibin B, released by the testes once sperm cells are formed.

 - Normal levels of FSH and inhibin B

-- Spermatogenesis is taking place with normality.
-It would be a case of obstructive cryptozoospermia.
+- Spermatogenesis is taking place normally, hence a case of obstructive cryptozoospermia.

 - High FSH and low inhibin B levels

 - Testicular failure is compromising the sperm production process.
-It would be a case of non-obstructive cryptozoospermia.
+This would be a case of non-obstructive cryptozoospermia.

 - Low FSH and inhibin B levels

 - The pituitary gland is not working properly, which affects spermatogenesis directly.
-It would be a case of non-obstructive cryptozoospermia as well.
+This would also be a case of non-obstructive cryptozoospermia.

 Based on the type of cryptozoospermia (obstructive or non-obstructive), the treatment to try to increase the sperm count might vary.

 Discovering the particular causes of cryptozoospermia is a considerably difficult task.
-In the majority of cases, the man is unaware that he has this sperm disorder until he starts trying to conceive.
+In most cases, the man is unaware that he has this sperm disorder until he starts trying to conceive.